omkarbhoite25/3D-Sensing-Sensor-Fusion/Filters/README.md

+#
+# Note: I have commented a lot of stuff in the code and one needs to tweak it, and also provide with correct paths to images for further use.

 # Bilateral Filter

 Using the **Bilaterlateral** filter create an image matrix where the spectral and spatial sigma varies along the row [1 10 30 50] and along the column as [1 10 30 50].
 So, diagonally we have the sigma's as [(1,1),(10,10,),(30,30),(50,50)] and the rest as easy to figure out.